JiraJedi/jirajedi.github.io/_posts/Jira-Manage-More-Teams-For-One-Backlog.md

 beforetoc:
 ---
 ## Introduction
 I often see the question: "How do I manage a product backlog that spans multiple teams / projects in Jira?".
+The typical scenario is a Product Owner overseeing a backlog that multiple teams need to pull issues from.
+These teams often have their own Projects in Jira and it doesn't make sens to have them flip between multiple projects
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4OTU5MzA5NjJdfQ==
+eyJoaXN0b3J5IjpbLTE0NzU4MDgxNjUsLTE4OTU5MzA5NjJdfQ
+==
 -->